H-tr/urban-studio/README.md

 Here's a list of planned features and improvements for Urban Studio:

-- [ ] Implement a feature for urban green space analysis.
+- [x] Implement a feature for urban green space analysis.
+- [ ] Implement a GUI
 - [ ] Create tutorials for advanced use cases.

 Feel free to contribute to any of these tasks or propose your own!